xrrhythmsuk/xruk-player/README.md

-[XR Player](https://player.xrrhythms.uk/) is a browser-based player for [XR Rhythms tunes](https://github.com/rhythms-of-resistance/sheetbook/tree/master/generated).
-It is based on [Rhythms of Resistance player](https://github.com/rhythms-of-resistance/).
+The [XR Rhythms Player](https://player.xrrhythms.uk/) is a browser-based player for [XR Rhythms tunes](https://github.com/xrrhythmsuk/xruk-player/tree/master/assets/tunes).
+It is based on the [Rhythms of Resistance player](https://github.com/rhythms-of-resistance/).
 It is written in TypeScript and relies heavily on beatbox.js, Vue.js and Bootstrap.
 The core features are:

 * Read and play the notes of all XR Rhythms tunes and breaks
 * Edit the notes, even while they are playing
-* Compose own tunes and breaks and share them as a link.
+* Compose your own tunes and breaks and share them as a link or a file.
 The notes are stored in the hash part of the link, nothing is stored on the server.
 * Compose songs (sequences of tunes and breaks in different combinations)
 * Export tunes, breaks and songs as MP3 or WAV
 * Smartphone-friendly UI